christophergillard9696-lgtm/Cause-For-Applause/README.md

 # 🗳️ Lessons and Improvements:

-- I needed a category attribute number because otherwise it would not allow me to order them appropriately for the spread graph, it seems Power Bi has a lot of difficulty using categories that are only a text type
+- I needed a category attribute number because otherwise it would not allow me to order them appropriately for the spread graph, it seems Power Bi has a lot of difficulty using categories that are only a text type when placed on an axis

 - Given that this is a contemporary look at causes for applauses the data makes sense even if the US skewers the set